FortechRomania/js-team-showcase/showcase/firebase.md

 Firebase offers two types of databases, both NoSQL: Realtime Database and Firestore.
 Firestore is in beta, but is the new flagship of Google Firebase.
 Firestore is a big improvement over Realtime Database.
 You can find a list of differences between them [ here ](https://firebase.google.com/docs/database/rtdb-vs-firestore).

 **The most important feature of firebase databases is that it keeps all your data in sync automatically through WebSockets.**.
-This way you can sync your data to all your clients almost instanlty.
+This way you can sync your data to all your clients almost instantly.
+The other option would be get your data from the database only when you request it.
 ### Authentication
 * Supports authentication using, email/password, phone numbers and also popular federated identity providers like Google, Facebook, Twitter…
 * You can use the Firebase Authentication SDK or FirebaseUI Auth